-- lives sufficiently close to the premises and likely to be affected by the authorised activities - has business interests that might be affected by the authorised activities, or - represents people who satisfy paragraph (i) or (ii) e.g. Members of Parliament and ward Councillors
+- lives sufficiently close to the premises to be likely to be affected by the authorised activities, - ii. has business interests that might be affected by the authorised activities, or - iii. represents persons who satisfy paragraph (i) or (ii) e.g. Members of Parliament and ward Councillors.